rhalbersma/dctl/README.md

 ##### Compilers

-The DCTL is a modern [C++](http://isocpp.org) library that targets the upcoming [C++17 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/n4659.pdf).
+The DCTL is a modern [C++](http://isocpp.org) library that targets the [C++17 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/n4659.pdf).
 This currently restricts usage of the DCTL to either [gcc](https://gcc.gnu.org/projects/cxx-status.html), version 7.3 or higher, or [Clang](http://clang.llvm.org/cxx_status.html) version 6.0 or higher, both with libstdc++ 7.3.
 Visual C++ is not yet supported because of its currently incomplete C++17 support (inline variables and fold expressions in particular).
 Stay tuned for further developments.

 ##### Boost headers